 1. Burano and Torcello

 The Island of Burano is located in the northern part of the Venetian Lagoon along with Mazzorbo and Torcello.
-Its colourful houses certainly create a breathtaking atmosphere, look for the Casa di Bepi Suà is the most colorful of them all.
+Its colourful houses certainly create a breathtaking atmosphere, look for the Casa di Bepi Suà is the most colorful of them all, and it has a truly fascinating history.

 The island is famous for its typical tombolo lace, a centuries-old tradition.
 You must visit the Lace Museum and the large Paleo-Christian churches of Santa Maria Assunta and Santa Fosca.